DETAILED ACTION

 Averill teaches a speed control apparatus (“sensor such as an angular position,” see paragraph 53) monitoring the rope (18) being pulled and wound on the drum (16); and a controller (see 800) for determining the speed of the rope (18) and adjusting the drive apparatus (“motor,” paragraph 15) to speed up or slow down the rotation of the drum (16) responsive to the speed of the rope (18) (see paragraphs 52-55); and determining a speed of the rope (see fig. 8); and adjusting power of the rope pulling apparatus (motor) to achieve the desired constant speed (at 806).
 It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to add the speed control of Averill to the winch of Mott with a reasonable expectation of success.
 One having ordinary skill in the art would have been motivated to make this combination in order to avoid unwanted jerking of the rope and different speeds.

-Regarding claims 5 and 16 modified Mott teaches the above apparatus, and further teaches wherein the guide apparatus (18b) includes (is) two vertically disposed rollers to guide the rope (14) towards [the drum] that turns as the rope (14) is pulled in by the rope pulling apparatus (fig. 1).
-Mott fails to teach the sheave set forth in claims 5 and 16.
+Mott fails to teach the sheave set forth in claim 11.
 Pelletier teaches a similar rope winding guide mounted to a pivoted arm, which traverses to apply level rope winding to a drum.
 Pelletier further teaches a sheave (60) between guiding rollers and the drum (see figs. 2-3).
 It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to add the sheave of Pelletier to the guide of Mott with a reasonable expectation of success.
-One having ordinary skill in the art would have been motivated to make this combination in order to further effect orderly winding of the rope.
+One having ordinary skill in the art would have been motivated to make this combination in order to effect more orderly winding and reduce friction.

 Regarding claims 6 and 17 modified Mott teaches the above apparatus, but fails to teach the horizontal roller as set forth in claims 6 and 17.
-Pelletier further teaches a horizontally disposed roller (46) positioned adjacent to a sheave (60) to maintain position of a rope (28) in a channel of the sheave (60) (see figs. 2-3) when the rope (28) is being pulled in by a rope pulling apparatus (drum actuator).
+Pelletier further teaches a horizontally disposed roller (46) positioned adjacent to the sheave (60) to maintain position of a rope (28) in a channel of the sheave (60) (see figs. 2-3) when the rope (28) is being pulled in by a rope pulling apparatus (drum actuator).
 It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to add the horizontal guiding rollers of Pelletier to the guide of Mott with a reasonable expectation of success.
 One having ordinary skill in the art would have been motivated to make this combination in order to better prevent unwanted vertical sliding of the rope.

 Regarding claims 8 and 19 modified Mott teaches the above apparatus (see claims 6 and 17), wherein the sheave (Pelletier 60) is rotatably supported (at least indirectly) by brackets (Mott, base frame members in fig. 1) and the vertically disposed rollers (Mott 18b) and the horizontally disposed roller (Pelletier 46) are supported by slat elements (Pelletier 43) that are supported by the brackets (Mott, base frame members in fig. 1).